bredelings/BAli-Phy/PLAN.md

 2. Add missing closure/runtime-returning variants for program unsharing paths (`unshare_regs2`, `unshare_and_evaluate_program`) so `evaluate_program` can
    become a legacy wrapper around a runtime-native implementation.
+Treat this as the next larger evaluator-facing API batch.

 3. Convert `context_ref` legacy APIs into thin wrappers over `_code` or closure-returning APIs.
-Rename to `_legacy` only if the churn is modest;
+The easy `evaluate_reg()` / `reg_is_modifiable()`
-   otherwise keep temporary suffix comments current.
+   cases are done; remaining cases should be handled where lifetime and reference-return behavior are clear.
+Rename to `_legacy` only if the churn is modest; otherwise keep temporary suffix comments current.

 4. Replace non-evaluator `expression_at()` uses when they are assertions, comparisons, or internal checks rather than explicit legacy display/API boundaries.
+Good small candidates are the interchangeability assertions in MCMC/reroot code; graph display can stay legacy longer.

 5. Continue caller migration in focused batches: remaining `context_ptr` callers, then SMC helper functions that still require `EVector` /